YD359Team/YDs-FakeGenerator/README.md

 ## Features

-- Use `Generator` class for generate multiple data
+- Use `Generator` class for generate multiple data with needed count
 - Use `SingleGenerator` class for generate single data
-- Create data with needed count
 - Small size, offline work and fully AI free

 ## Available types